 The African swine fever vaccinology group focuses on applied and fundamental research into the large DNA virus that causes African swine fever, a lethal haemorrhagic disease in pigs and wild boar.
 Control of African swine fever is limited to slaughter and quarantine of infected animals due to the lack of a vaccine.

 Identification of protective antigens.
 We are using different approaches to identify potentially protective proteins out of the more than 150 encoded by the viral genome.
-Selected proteins will be incorporated into vaccine vectors for immunisation and challenge experiments in pigs (in collaboration with the African swine fever virus group).
+Selected proteins will be incorporated into vaccine vectors for immunisation and challenge experiments in pigs.

-The UK exported £350m worth of pigs and pork products in 2014 (Source: National Pig Association), of which at least approximately £81.5m was to countries outside of the EU (Source: PBEX).
-The English pig industry was calculated to contribute £304.9m net to the UK economy (Source: The real value of English red meat, Matrix 2012).
+African swine fever is a continual threat to global food security.
+In Africa the disease restricts the development of a thriving pig sector and the outbreak in China in 2018 ultimately led to a decrease in the Chinese pig herd of nearly 40%.
+The UK exported £490m worth of pig meat in 2018, of which at least £148m was to countries outside of the EU (Source: Agriculture and Horticulture Development Board).
+The English pig industry was calculated to contribute £304.9m net to the UK economy in 2012 (Source: The real value of English red meat, Matrix 2012).
 Therefore ASF has the potential to cause a great deal of economic damage to the UK.

 ASFV is endemic in much of sub-Saharan Africa where it causes significant loss of stock in commercial and backyard farms.
 The ability to effectively control ASFV would have great economic and social value in the developing world, both at a local level where pig farming represents an opportunity for the rural poor of a long term income stream as well as a source of cash in an emergency, and at the national level by removing barriers to trade.